SystemsApproach/tcpcc/algorithm.rst

 algorithms into deployment.

 4.5 TCP CUBIC
 --------------

-..
-	Lots of intervening years not accounted for here.
-More about the BSD-to-Linux transition might also be helpful. -llp

-..
-	And, this section is pretty thin, but I don't have enough insight into CUBIC to embellish. -llp

 It should be clear by now that trying to find the appropriate rate at which to send traffic into the network is at the heart of congestion